 1Password and KeePass primarily store the user's "vault" of passwords and other sensitive information "locally" on one of the user's own devices.
 There's a security advantage to that, as none of the data has to ever reach the internet, but it can be a hassle to synchronize the vault with other devices.

 Far more convenient are cloud-based password managers, which include LastPass, Dashlane, Keeper and True Key.
 These services keep encrypted copies of your vault on their own servers and make sure all your devices are always synced.
-(Sticky Password can work as either a device-based or cloud-based manager, and there's a somewhat pricey cloud-based subscription option available for 1Password.)
+(The seventh password manager, Sticky Password, can work as either a device-based or cloud-based manager, and there's a somewhat pricey cloud-based subscription option available for 1Password.)

 How We Tested